nave1n0x/cadockerv1/README.md

 1->use docker-compose build (build the yml file)

-2->and docker-compsoe up to run the container
+2->and docker-compose up to run the container

 3->after building